SPOT4YOU Therapist BiosFor a more in-depth look at SPOT4YOU's Occupational Therapists and Speech Pathologists.

 I have worked as an Allied Health Assistant in a hospital setting.
 During this time, I was working with nine physiotherapists across many wards, mainly adults.
 My tasks included doing handovers with the physiotherapists, mobilising independent and one assist patients, assisting the physiotherapists with two assist patients and following rehabilitation care plans.
 I also have experience in special needs schools where I worked in a class of three non-verbal, intellectually disabled children helping with their care and various activities including craft, reading and playground supervision.
 I also have experience in preparatory classes for reading assistance.

-- Bachelor of Occupational Therapy, Australian Catholic University (Melbourne)
+- Bachelor of Occupational Therapy, University of Queensland (currently enrolled)

 Jackie Stirling (SP-NSW)